Hiring a summer nanny? Payroll and taxes, handled.See how →

 You can claim the Child and Dependent Care Credit

-If your parent watches your child under 13 while you (and your spouse, if married) work, the Child and Dependent Care Credit applies.
-The credit covers 20-35% of up to $3,000 in care expenses for one child or $6,000 for two or more.
+If your parent watches your child under 13 while you (and your spouse, if married) work, you can claim the Child and Dependent Care Credit.
+It covers 20-50% of up to $3,000 in care expenses for one child or $6,000 for two or more — worth up to $1,500 or $3,000 depending on income.
+The catch: you can only claim it if you report the wages and have a W-2 on file.
+This credit doesn't depend on whether the wages were taxable.

 Clean records protect everyone